fauconnier/AMI/README.md

 [AMI](https://github.com/jfaucon/AMI) (Another Maxent Implementation) is a simple R implementation of multinomial logistic regression, also known as Maximum Entropy classifier.
 This implementation deals with binary and real-valued features and uses standard R function `optim(.)` to maximize the objective function.
 It is possible to use different iterative methods to compute lambda : BFGS, Conjugate Gradient (CG) and Generalized Iterative Scaling (GIS).
 This R package can be modified under the terms of the GNU GPL.

-Please, note that this package has a __pedagogic vocation__.
-For an intensive and scientific use, prefer the R package of Timothy P. Jurka (https://github.com/timjurka/maxent), which uses under the hood the MaxEnt C++ library of Tsuruoka (http://www.logos.ic.i.u-tokyo.ac.jp/~tsuruoka/maxent/).
+Please, note that this package has a educational objective.
+For an intensive and scientific use, please see the R package of Timothy P. Jurka (https://github.com/timjurka/maxent), which uses under the hood the MaxEnt C++ library of Tsuruoka (http://www.logos.ic.i.u-tokyo.ac.jp/~tsuruoka/maxent/).

 ## Usage